Introduction

 HYVE Analog — HYVE-BRT + HYVE-UT

-HYVE-BRT + HYVE-UT: An observer who attempts to intercept and analyze cells (gaining information about the routing token) must forward modified cells — which will fail Poly1305 authentication at the receiver.
-An observer who does not modify cells gains only: (a) a one-time routing token that expires with the message, and (b) a 512-byte ciphertext with no metadata.
-Any attempt to gain more information necessarily triggers detectable authentication failure.
+HYVE-BRT + HYVE-UT: An observer who intercepts and modifies cells gains nothing — any modification causes AEAD authentication failure at the receiver.
+An observer who does not modify cells captures only: a one-time routing token that expires with the message, and a fixed-size ciphertext with no metadata.

 Quantum (Quantum Noise)